Jim Marshall (photographer): Career

 Marshall was hired by Atlantic Records and Columbia Records to photograph their musical artists.
 His photos appeared on the covers of over 500 albums and more were published in Rolling Stone.
 He photographed Jimi Hendrix setting his guitar on fire at the Monterey Pop Festival, and Johnny Cash at San Quentin.

 His candid photos of 1960s and 1970s musicians, taken both on stage and off, were possible because of the access they allowed him.
 His pictures of Neil Young, Janis Joplin, Bob Dylan, Jim Morrison, the Allman Brothers, The Who, Led Zeppelin, the Grateful Dead, the Jefferson Airplane, Guns N' Roses, Santana and the Beatles "helped define their subjects as well as rock 'n' roll photography itself."
 Marshall also photographed jazz musicians such as Thelonious Monk, John Coltrane, and Miles Davis.

 "When I'm photographing people, I don't like to give any direction.
 There are no hair people fussing around, no make-up artists.
 I'm like a reporter, only with a camera; I react to my subject in their environment, and if it's going well, I get so immersed in it that I become one with the camera."

 Annie Leibovitz said he was "the rock 'n' roll photographer."
 His work was included in the Annie Leibovitz edited book, Shooting Stars: the Rolling Stones Book of Portraits (Straight Arrow Press, 1973), alongside photographers Herb Greene, Baron Wolman, Annie Leibovitz, Nevis Cameron, Ed Caraeff, David Gahr, Bob Seidemann, Barry Feinstein, Ethan Russell, and others.

 Other photographic assignments included shooting the Indianapolis 500 in 2005 for Autoweek and the 2007 introduction of the Nissan GT-R.

 An exhibition of Jim Marshall's photographs went on show at the Rebecca Hossack Gallery in London in January 2020, continuing at the Royal Albert Hall in February and March that year.

 Personal life

 Marshall's forceful personality became something of a celebrity of its own.
 Not having any children, he used to say "I have no kids, My photographs are my children."

 In 1967 he dated Folgers coffee heiress, Abigail Folger, who accompanied him and fellow photographer Elaine Mayes to the Monterey Pop Festival.
 Folger was murdered, in 1969, by followers of Charles Manson.

 Marshall lived in San Francisco, but he died in New York City while on a trip during which he was scheduled to speak in SoHo.
 He was 74 at the time of his death.

+In 1978, Jim Marshall gave Ginger Kraus, a close friend, a photo from his shoot with Grace Slick and Janis Joplin, the only time they were photographed together.
+On Ginger's 28th birthday, Jim gifted her the shot of Grace sticking her tongue out inches from Janis's face.
+The rest of this collection was for sale at a gallery on Geary St. in San Francisco as of 2017.
+The shot owned by Ginger has never been seen by the public.